 Google Tag Manager is a free tool you can use to manage multiple analytics and site-tracking tags.
 To use Google Tag Manager to install your Analytics tag, read the Google Tag Manager setup and installation article.

 - Mobile app

 To collect data from an Internet-connected device such as online point-of-sales system or video-game console, or from a CRM system or other platform, you need to use the Analytics Measurement Protocol.

-Once you have successfully installed the Analytics tracking code, it can take up to 24 hours for data such as traffic-referral information, user characteristics, and browsing information to appear in your reports.
+Once you have successfully installed the Analytics tag, it can take up to 24 hours for data such as traffic-referral information, user characteristics, and browsing information to appear in your reports.
 However, you can check your web-tracking setup immediately.

-The Google Developers site is a great resource to learn more about how the tracking-code snippet works.
+The Google Developers site is a great resource to learn more about how the tag works.